How rules work

 Testing rules

-Test rules in dry-run mode before applying changes to production contexts.
+Test rules in dry-run mode before committing matches.

 cURL